northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::

 ::::{dropdown} 5.
 Will the `lowpriority` partition affect the limits on my own server(s)?
-The `lowpriority` partition will not affect current partition definitions — it is just an additional partition.
+The `lowpriority` partition will not affect current partition definitions — it is an additional partition.
 As is true now, PIs will be able to request their private partitions be configured according to their research requirements.
 ::::

 ::::{dropdown} 6.
 Will the software that my group uses exclusively on our server(s) be available on other servers?